brucemack/microlink/docs/el_supplement.md

 ![](packet-8.png)

-* There are some TCP header bytes that are not relevant.
+* In this example there are some TCP header bytes that are not relevant.
 The red mark indicate the beginning of the message content.
 * There are exactly four 0x0a delimiters marked in blue.

 ## EchoLink QSO Protocol